octobox/octobox/docs/INSTALLATION.md

 For more help with setting up an OAuth application on GitHub, see below.

-After deploying the app to heroku, enable the `runtime-dyno-metadata` feature to enable the changelog feature:

-    heroku labs:enable runtime-dyno-metadata

 ## Deployment to OpenShift Online

 Octobox can be easily installed to [OpenShift Online](https://www.openshift.com/pricing/index.html), too.